 Don’t go on a ‘diet’ to lose weight.
 Diets fail, all the time, every time, besides, you can’t be on a diet forever.

-What you should do instead is to change your eating habits by making small daily food changes until you are eating clean.
+If you want to discover the easiest way to start running when overweight, change your eating habits by making small daily food changes until you are eating clean.

 For instance, on the first day, have a healthy breakfast.
 On the second day, add a healthy snack, drink more water on the third day, and eat a healthy lunch on day four.